Resplice/web/README.md

   - `utils`: This is a library containing common utility functions for web apps and sites.

 - `sites/*`: This workspace contains all marketing and analytic sites.
+  - `landing`: This is the landing page for Resplice.com.
   - `stats`: This is the public analytics site for Resplice.

 ### Setting Up A Development Environment